m-delfino/influenzanet-setup-guide/installation/3-install-influenzanet-gke.md

 7. Add a persistant SSD of 50 gb
 8. Leave the rest of the configurations as default and click create cluster

-This should spawn up a new cluster with 2 nodes for us to install Infectieradar on.
+This should spawn up a new cluster with 2 nodes for us to install influenzanet on.

 ## Installing Infectierdar

 Once on the Kubenetes -> clusters page:
 1. Click on the 3 dots next to the newly created cluster.
 2. Select connect -> Run in cloud shell.
-3. To install the platform we make use of the git repository [Cluster Management](https://github.com/InfectieradarBE/cluster-management)
+3. To install the platform we make use of the git repository [Cluster Management](https://github.com/influenzanet/cluster-management)
-4. Once connected run ``` git clone https://github.com/InfectieradarBE/cluster-management.git ```
+4. Once connected run ``` git clone https://github.com/influenzanet/cluster-management.git ```
 5. Enter into the cloned folder by running ``` cd cluster-management ```
 6. This repository contains a branch for each of the countries where the deployment is to take place.
 Refer to the readme in [Cluster Management](https://github.com/influenzanet/cluster-management)
 7. Refer to the Set up section of the readme in Cluster Management to perform the required configurations before installation.